Miracle Pre-Schooler Entertainment Freebie: Animal Scavenger Hunt Flashcards

 - Free for 1 week, then listed for purchase

-Listen.
-Don't be deceived by your previous knowledge of flash cards as boring repetitive exercises meant to bore information into your visual memory.
-These flash cards feature my cameo illustrations, and can be used for not just learning, but a game that entertained my young kids (ages 2&4) for AN ENTIRE HOUR yesterday.
+These flash cards feature Bark & Burrow cameo illustrations, and can be used for not only letter recognition and sight reading, but a game that entertained my young kids (ages 2&4) for AN ENTIRE HOUR yesterday.
 UPDATE: they spent another hour playing today!

 So, really this freebie should be called a miracle.